yochaigal/Cairn-FoundryVTT/README.md

 1. In the FVTT Game Systems Menu, click `Install System`
 2. Enter the Manifest URL: `https://raw.githubusercontent.com/yochaigal/Cairn-FoundryVTT/master/system.json`
 3. After the world is created, import each of the compendium packs and the macro.
-4. Go to the tables and update each of them.
-5. Grant player permissions observer to macro and to items imported so they can view items clicked in chat.
+4. Grant player Observer permissions to the macro and to the items imported so they can view items clicked in chat.
-6. Allow player permissions to "creator actor"
+5. Allow player permissions to "creator actor"

 ## Installation - Manual